 Take Climate Action

 You will lead local actions and take part in a campaign, to inspire and empower others to take Climate Action or/and increase awareness about Climate Justice.
 You will record your progress and log your achievements as you go.
-Towards the end of the programme, ECO-UNESCO will determine whether you have become a true Youth Climate Advocate, gifting a Certificate of Completion to successful participants.
+Toward the end of the programme, you will have the chance to present in front of policymakers and receive a Certificate of Completion if you have been successful.
 You will also have the option to enter the Young Environmentalist Award, an all-Ireland environmental awards programme that recognises and rewards young people who raise environmental awareness and improve the environment.

 Youth Climate Advocate Programme 2022